-Packing for a holiday can be a pretty stressful experience, and especially as the departure day draws near.
-But whatever you do, don’t leave sorting your currency until the last minute, as if you buy your money at the airport, the exchange rates are usually the least competitive.
+Packing for a holiday can be a pretty stressful experience, especially as the departure day draws near.
+But whatever you do, don’t leave sorting out your currency until the last minute, if you’re planning on buying your money at the airport, the exchange rates are usually the least competitive.
+Here’s a little advice on how to get a good deal on your travel money.

 Instead, set aside a few minutes to order your currency in advance.
 The most competitive rates tend to be online, and you may find you can even book over the internet, and then pick up money from the airport.